framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

 Now be `/backup` which is the default path.
-In this directory an external backup device must be mounted.
+In this directory an external backup device has to be mounted.
 A corresponding entry in `/etc/fstab` can be used to connect the mount point `/backup` to an external partition.
 You can check this with